Evaluate What You Can't Evaluate: Unassessable Quality for Generated Response: Appendix

 \subsection{Experimental Setup}

 For ChatGPT (i.e., GPT-3.5), we obtain the result by calling the API interface of OpenAI\footnote{https://chat.openai.com}.
 We set parameters temperature to 0.7, the presence penalty to 0, the frequency penalty to 0.2 and the maximum sentence length to 1024.
 Codes for other LLMs are available online\footnote{https://github.com/lm-sys/FastChat}.
 The maximum decoding length is set to 512 for Vicuna-13B~\cite{vicuna2023}, ChatGLM-6B~\cite{du2022glm,zeng2022glm}, StableLM-13B and Dolly-12B.
 The temperature is set to 0.8 for Vicuna-13B and others are set to 0.7.
 Except for ChatGPT, the weights of other LLMs can be downloaded from the hugging face\footnote{https://huggingface.co/models}.
 We employ the hugging face evaluation library~\footnote{https://huggingface.co/evaluate-metric} to calculate the results for reference-based metrics.
 The default delimiter is "\#\#\#".
 For ChatGPT and Vicuna we use space as delimiter.
-We have three annotators for each dimension, and the average of the three points is used as the final score, and the final score is the result after retaining two decimal places.
+We use RTX A6000 (48G) for inference of open source LLMs.
+Note that we cost about \$20 to call the ChatGPT API interface.